Web Development

 Node.js form handling uses express.urlencoded for POST data.

-Before handling form data, you need to set up a basic Express application.
-Ensure you have Node.js and npm installed, and then create a new project directory:
+Before you can handle form data, you need to set up a basic Express server.
+Ensure you have Node.js installed and create a new project directory.
+Inside your project directory, initialize a new Node project and install Express:

 Using express.urlencoded Middleware